spacebeam/research/web/spacebeam.org/content/updates/howto-train.md

 Real-time features require (?)

 Python 3 uses a single-threaded event loop to enable concurrent actions.
-This means that all aplication code should aim to be asynchronous and non-blocking because only one operation can be active at a time.
+This means that all real-time aplication code should aim to be asynchronous and non-blocking because only one operation can be active at a time.

-Asynchronous operations generally return placehorlder objects (Futures), with the expecion of some low-level components like the `IOLoop` that use callbacks.
+Asynchronous operations generally return placeholder objects (Futures).
 `Futures` are usually transformed into their result with the `await` and `yield` keywords.

 ### Examples